ifcopenshell.api.style

 Parameters:

-• material (bpy.types.Material) – The Blender material definition with a node tree that is compatible with glTF.
+• material (bpy.types.Material, optional) – The Blender material definition with a node tree that is compatible with glTF.
 See one of the valid combinations here: https://docs.blender.org/manual/en/dev/addons/import_export/scene_gltf2.html

 • uv_maps (list[ifcopenshell.entity_instance]) – A list of IfcIndexedTextureMap for any IfcTessellatedFaceSets that the representation has, obtained from the HasTextures attribute.